founded in 2008

 Lars Robert Pedersen

-He has been actively involved in the policy debates at IMO on climate change regulation for more than a decade.
-Before joining BIMCO in 2010 he spent 26 years with A. P. Møller – Mærsk at sea and ashore in various positions in the technical organisation.
-Realising a de-carbonised shipping industry in the second half of the century requires radical changes to the way ships are designed, propelled and fuelled, and Lars Robert is keen to see projects realised which can showcase these changes.
+Lars Robert Pedersen is the Deputy Secretary General of BIMCO.
+He has been actively involved in the policy debates at IMO on climate change regulation for over a decade.
+Before joining BIMCO in 2010, he spent 26 years with A. P. Møller – Mærsk at sea and ashore in various positions in the technical organisation.
+Realising a de-carbonised shipping industry in the second half of the century requires radical changes to how ships are designed, propelled and fuelled.
+Lars Robert is keen to see projects realised which can showcase these changes.